 This Spock knows she's sleeping with her Spock.
 Not all the time, obviously.
 Only when she's on leave, on the planet that has come to be known as New Vulcan even if the Vulcans haven't decided on a name yet.

 Names are important.
-Names are not things to be given lightly, to be designated quickly.
+Names aren't things to be given lightly, to be designated quickly.

 Just as this Spock won't use her given name even though he knows that another version of him is having sex with her.
 He insists on calling her "Miss Chapel" or "Nurse Chapel."